 We acknowledge that your existing Identity solutions have their own complexities, and we are flexible on edge cases that arise from identity collisions and resolution.
-In the end, the requirement is that players will automatically have their progress or state restored when switching between Android (including phones and tablets) and Google Play Games.
+In the end, the requirement is that players will automatically have their progress or state restored when switching between Android (including phones and tablets) and Google Play Games on PC.

 We recommend taking a look at this page for recommendations on how you could integrate Google Play Games Services with your existing identity system.
 For example, some games may choose to make a 1:1 connection between Google Play Games Services and their existing identity system (or as we refer to it in the page linked above, a binding solution).
 Other games may choose to associate a Google Play Games Services account with a number of user-associated accounts to restore state (or as we refer to it in the page linked above, a recall solution).